All Products

 containers:

-If you delete only the namespace of Managed Service for Prometheus, resource configurations are retained.
-In this case, you may fail to reinstall ack-arms-prometheus.
-You can perform the following operations to delete the residual resource configurations:
+If you delete only the namespace of Managed Service for Prometheus, residual configurations are retained, which can cause reinstallation to fail.
+You can perform the following operations to completely delete the residual ARMS-Prometheus configurations.

 kubectl delete namespace arms-prom